 A short train ride from campus is one of America's most vibrant cities.
 Rich with cultural events and attractions, Chicago offers an array of activities for you to enjoy.
 While the College regularly plans group trips to Chicago, you may also find it fun to explore the city with your friends.
-Below is just a small sampling of what Chicago has to offer.
 For more information visit Explore Chicago, the City of Chicago's official tourism site, at choosechicago.com.